General developments in 1985.

 Here the results in all other classes, top 3:

 March 1st.
 The Federation BMX Schweiz has been transferred into a new organization after about 1 year of separation.

-Mr. Bernhard Rutz informed me (as general secretary I.BMX.F.) about the new situation in Switzerland.
-The original pioneer/founder of F.BMX.S Mr. Franz Hattan also was involved in this organization.
+Mr. Bernhard Rutz informed me (the general secretary I.BMX.F.) about the new situation in Switzerland.
+The original pioneer/founder of F.BMX.S.
+Mr. Franz Hattan also was involved in this organization.
 The newly formed organization was called BMX SUISSE.
-During the founding meeting on March 1st. in Zurich, a board was elected.
+During the founding meeting on March 1st. in Zürich, a board of directors was elected.

 President of BMX SUISSE - Mr. Hans Eisenring

 Board members - Mr. Berner, Mr. Hattan, Mrs. Hayek, Mr. Rampini and Mrs. Woodtli.

 15 official BMX clubs, a mix from German and French speaking BMX clubs in Switzerland, were affiliated to the newly formed BMX SUISSE and together they did hold 8 official tracks.

 March 1 - 3rd.
 I.BMX.F. sanctioned International Indoor in Malmö - Sweden.